Pranav04027/genAI_autoquiz_fromvid/README.md

 * **FFmpeg** (in your system PATH)
 * **Ollama** (running locally) + a compatible model (e.g., `qwen2.5:7b-instruct`)
 * **Whisper** (OpenAI Whisper or faster-whisper/whisper.cpp—choose your flavor)

+learn to use Ollama -> 2 ways -> SDK or axios -> use them -> use them with express

+learn to use ffmpeg in terminal -> learn to use spawn + ffmpeg -> express + ffmpeg + spawn learn to use whisper -> whisper + spawn -> whisper + spawn + express